evidenze/multiwallet/README.md

 This app is built with Laravel framework.
 Details on how to set up your local machine for development and requirements can be found on the official Laravel website [https://laravel.com/docs/9.x/installation](https://laravel.com/docs/9.x/installation)

+## API Documentation

+Here is the link to the API documentation of this app. [https://evidenzeekanem.gitbook.io/multi-wallet-api-documentation/](https://evidenzeekanem.gitbook.io/multi-wallet-api-documentation/)

 Prerequisites
 -------------